-• Estimates of plant capacity, including estimates made by AEA can be used to allocate the national emission estimate.
-This approach is, for example, used for bread bakeries where AEA have estimated the capacity of each of about 70 large mechanised bakeries.

-- Emission estimates for one pollutant can be used to disaggregate the national emission estimate of another pollutant.
-For example, emissions of PM10 from certain coating processes have been estimated by allocating the national total to sites based on their share of the national VOC emission. - Assuming that plants which do not report emissions have similar rates of emissions as plants within the same sector which do report emissions.
+- Estimates of plant capacity, including estimates made by Ricardo-AEA can be used to allocate the national emission estimate.
+This approach is, for example, used for bread bakeries where Ricardo-AEA have estimated the capacity of each of about 70 large mechanised bakeries; - Emission estimates for one pollutant can be used to disaggregate the national emission estimate of another pollutant.
+For example, emissions of PM10 from certain coating processes have been estimated by allocating the national total to sites based on their share of the national VOC emission; - Assuming that plants which do not report emissions have similar rates of emissions as plants within the same sector which do report emissions.
 In cases where point source data are available for the sector from the PI, emissions data may be missing for a small proportion of sites, generally either because the process is small and emissions are below reporting thresholds or because the site closed that year and did not therefore submit a report.
-In these cases, emissions are calculated by assuming that these sites will emit at the same rate as other sites for which emissions data are available. - Emissions can be distributed using surrogate data other than capacity.
-For example, in the case of Scotch malt whisky distilleries, emissions of VOC from distilling are distributed using capacity except in cases where this is not known and then the number of stills is used as a measure of the scale of operations and therefore emissions. - Assuming that all plants in a given sector have equal emissions.
+In these cases, emissions are calculated by assuming that these sites will emit at the same rate as other sites for which emissions data are available;

+- Emissions can be distributed using surrogate data other than capacity.
+For example, in the case of Scotch malt whisky distilleries, emissions of VOC from distilling are distributed using capacity except in cases where this is not known and then the number of stills is used as a measure of the scale of operations and therefore emissions; - Assuming that all plants in a given sector have equal emissions.
 In a few cases where there are relatively few plants in a sector but no activity data can be derived, emissions are assumed to be equal at all of the sites.

 With the possible exception of using plant capacity, many of the approaches listed above will yield emission estimates which are subject to a higher than normal degree of uncertainty.
 However, most of the emission estimates generated using these methods are, individually, relatively small and the generation of point source data by these means is judged better than mapping the emissions as area sources.
+This would mean mapping using surrogate data, such as sectoral employment data or population, which are likely to be poorly correlated to emissions.

-Table 3.2 shows the contribution to UK total emission from point sources for the NAEI's 25 core pollutants.
-The contribution from reported or estimated emission is also indicated.
+Figure 3.2 shows the contribution of point sources to UK total emissions for the NAEI's 25 core pollutants.
+The contribution from reported or estimated emissions is also indicated.
 In some cases, emissions data reported in the PI or similar sources must be 'interpreted' in order to yield point source data.
-An example would be the case of VOC emissions from a chemical process where emissions of individual VOC species might be reported but not emissions of total VOC.
-The NAEI team use expert judgement to decide whether to assume that the individual VOC species reported were the only VOCs emitted or whether to make an allowance for other species being emitted.
+An example would be the case of VOC emissions from a chemical process where emissions of individual VOC species' might be reported, but not emissions of total VOC.
+The NAEI team use expert judgement to decide whether to assume that the individual VOC species' reported were the only VOCs emitted or whether to make an allowance for other species being emitted.
 In such cases, point source data are treated as NAEI calculated emission estimates rather than reported data.
-The calculated emissions also include all point sources data based on data supplied by regulators for LAPC/APC processes.
+The calculated emissions also include all point source data based on data supplied by regulators for LAPC/APC processes.